Prenatal Vitamins 101: When to Start Taking Them, What to Look For, & What to Expect

 - 150 mcg of iodine

 - 2 mg of Vitamin B6

 Speaking of bioavailability–look for a food-based prenatal vitamin.
-These supplements will be made from food instead of from synthetic nutrients.
+These supplements will be made from food instead of synthetic nutrients.
 Since our bodies are used to digesting food, the vitamins and minerals in a food-based supplement will be more readily assimilated into your body.
 They may be a little more expensive, but you won’t be peeing out all the good stuff!

 There are also options for vegetarians, gluten-free women, and more.
 So do your research and talk to your doctor before deciding on a brand to use.

 A prenatal vitamin is just that—a vitamin.
 So the side effects are usually minimal.
 Some women experience a bit of nausea, which can be helped by taking the vitamin with food or just before bed.
 Others have shown signs of constipation, usually helped by adding fiber to your diet.

 Constipation is usually due to the iron in a vitamin.
 If it persists, switch to a vitamin without iron and supplement with a liquid iron, which doesn’t cause constipation.

 But most women have only seen positive side effects, helping with morning sickness during pregnancy and even shiny hair and long nails!
 If you have odd side effects after starting a prenatal regimen, speak with your health care provider right away.